 The Mind is where these memes reside (in the abstract sense).

-The brain is what gives rise the Mind.
 The Mind is an emergent effect of neurons firing together.

 Just like how a nation or community is an emergent effect of a group of people.